StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 1. Complete overhaul.likely using Makie.jl, Graphs.jl and more.
 2. Larger notebooks.
-3. Dropped additional figures in early chapters.    r
+3. Dropped additional figures in early chapters.

+### Version 4.5.0

+1. Adapted chapters 5 to 14 to an initial Pluto format.

 ### Version 4.0.5